 - If you intend to use alkalinity and calcium additives separately, you must be careful so that you do not make an imbalance.
 Do not add one too much compared to the other.
 You have to make some small experiments to find out the right amount of additives you need to add in the reef tank that helps to keep the animals of the tank healthy.

-- 1 tablespoon of baking soda per 10g of water will raise the alkalinity level or dKH by 1 point.
+- 1 teaspoon of baking soda per 10g of water will raise the alkalinity level or dKH by 1 point.
 Add the soda in the flow of fresh saltwater gradually, not abruptly.
 Increase the amount of baking soda or soda ash slowly to the desired level.

 - If you cannot attain the desired amount of alkalinity level even after adding a large amount of alkalinity and calcium supplements, you should measure the magnesium level in your reef tank.
 If the magnesium is very low, the calcium carbonate or alkalinity supplements might not work as expected.
 So, make sure that the shortage of magnesium is not preventing the alkalinity solutions from being effective.